Inner Frontier

 We Serve Through Prayer

-(Part of the Inner Work Series: The Stages of Prayer)
+(Part 6 of 9 in the Inner Work Series: The Stages of Prayer)

 Faith is contagious and communal prayer works.
 In churches, temples, mosques, synagogues, and other venues of worship, we band together in reverent fellowship with our neighbors to address ourselves to the Divine, to pour our heart and soul into approaching God.
 We each become one instrument in a sacred symphony of prayer.
 The power of communal worship grows exponentially with the number of worshippers, especially if everyone fully engages in the prayer service.
 Together in humility and devotion, the assembled carry each other on a rising tide toward the Divine.